Ultra Low Emission Zone: Vandalism

 Since 2023, the cameras that enforce ULEZ have come under a campaign of organised vandalism by people who oppose it.
 The group, calling themselves "Blade Runners", told the Daily Mail they intend to destroy all ULEZ cameras.
 Speaking to Julia Hartley-Brewer on TalkTV, a man claiming to be the campaign director of the group and identifying himself as "Captain Gatso", described the group's activity as "unpaid voluntary work for the community" taking "defensive offensive action" against present and past governments.
 By September 2023, attacks on cameras had extended to slashing tyres and spraying graffiti onto camera vans.

 At the start of August 2023, the Metropolitan Police launched "Operation Eremon" to coordinate investigations into the vandalism.
 By 30 August 288 crimes relating to ULEZ cameras had been reported, and two arrests made.
 On 22 September 2023, a further arrest was made.
 On 4 October 2023, it was reported that Laurence Fox had been arrested by police on suspicion of conspiring to commit criminal damage to ULEZ cameras.

+In December 2023, a man used a homemade explosive device to destroy a ULEZ camera in Sidcup, also damaging surrounding vehicles and properties.
+He was convicted of causing an explosion likely to endanger life or cause serious injury to property in 2026.

+Registration protests

+Shortly after the expansion of the scheme was announced, a number of protestors registered their car under Khan's name with the intent of making him liable for charges.
+In September 2026, Khan was convicted in his absence under the single justice procedure for failing to tax a Nissan Micra registered in his name and was fined.
+The bill had been erroneously sent to a nearby Gordon Ramsay restaurant so Khan was unaware of it.
+A day later, the conviction was withdrawn after the DVLA applied to the Magistrates Court.
+The DVLA stated they were investigating the false vehicle registration.